MaxChamberlain/api-sample-web/frontend-angular/README.md

 Once the server is running, you can open the app in your web browser.
 Simply go to [http://localhost:4200](http://localhost:4200) and voilà! 🌐

-That's all you need to do to get our simple React app up and running.
+That's all you need to do to get our simple Angular app up and running.
 Happy coding! 💻